Infant Dentistry North dartmouth

 Check out these frequently asked questions, or call us to speak with our team.

-When should my child see the dentist for the first time?
+When should my child see the dentists for the first time?

 Why is it important to establish a dental home?